Tracey7d4/weatherbot/README.md

     An Event Request URL must be confirmed before subscribing to any events and saving the form.
-Right after you type in a URL, Slack will automatically send out an attribution that includes token, challenge, type fields as shown in figure below.
+Right after you type in a URL, Slack will automatically send out an attribution that includes token, challenge, and type fields as shown in figure below.
-    It is noted that this figure is taken from [Slack usages guide.](https://api.slack.com/events-api)
+    It is noted that this figure is taken from [Slack usages guide](https://api.slack.com/events-api).
+Yours will look different.

     ![appWeatherHandler image](docs/image/slackAttribution.png)